Vedant-Baldwa/Machine-Learning/README.md

 # Machine-Learning
-This repository is a collection of my machine learning projects, experiments, and research notebooks — built from Kaggle competitions, personal explorations, and real-world problem-solving.
+This repository is a collection of my machine learning projects, experiments, and research notebooks, built from competitions, personal explorations, and real-world problem-solving.
 It includes end-to-end model implementations, performance evaluations, and notes on ML concepts and best practices.

 I’m continuously improving these models and notes.